JSEcoin/platform/README.md

 Our next release that uses this code base can be accessed from - [Alpha Release Platform](https://alpha.jsecoin.com).
-- Currently this is just a snaphot of the desktop environment but will become responsive to match the design above.

 ## Prebuilt binaries
 See our [Releases Page](https://github.com/JSEcoin/platform/releases) for Windows binaries.
-Our Mac, Linux, IOS and Android release will be coming out shortly
+Our Linux, IOS release will be coming out shortly..

 ## Quickstart